sj-piano/eth-contract-hello-world/README.md

 Store it in the `.env` file as `SEPOLIA_TESTNET_ADDRESS`.

+In Metamask, transfer a reasonable amount of SepoliaETH to this new address.

-See the balance of the address (currently it should be `0`):
+See the balance of the address:
 `node scripts/get-balance.js --network=testnet --log-level info --address-file input-data/sepolia-testnet-address.txt`

-In Metamask, transfer a reasonable amount of SepoliaETH to your new address that is stored in `sepolia-testnet-address.txt`.

 Deploy the contract to the Sepolia testnet:
 `node scripts/hello-world-deploy.js --network=testnet --log-level info`